pnnl/interflow/docs/user_guide/fundamental_concepts.md

 ![image](https://user-images.githubusercontent.com/74064300/153686911-fd0ec47d-571d-455c-bde8-e8b05a13bac0.png)

-Note that **flow** does not require node inputs and outputs to be balanced.
+Note that **interflow** does not require node inputs and outputs to be balanced.
 That is to say, inflows to a node do not have to equal outflows as demonstrated above with only 35% of the energy inflow calculated for public water supply being discharged.

 Additionally, while the capability is provided to calculate alternate-unit flows (step 2 above) from input values, this is not a requirement.
 That is to say, a user could simply provide flow values connecting various nodes in step 1 and the model will simply return those flows unless told to do otherwise.